fjktkm/google-fonts-heatmap/README.md

 ## 📑 6.
 Citation

-If you find this repository useful in your research, please cite:
+If you find this repository useful in your work, please consider citing the following BibTeX entry:

 ```
 @misc{fujioka2025googlefontsheatmap,